 (If your goal is to claim your Italian Dual Citizenship in Teora follow this link).

 So, if your ancestors lived in Teora during the past centuries, then you should start your family research from the City Office of Teora to know more: our local expert is ready to help you in your research!

 Otherwise, if you think to contact the town hall by yourself, we suggest you to read our tips for your search.
 They are useful to search in Campania and of course in Teora too!

-Next picture shows the demographic trends in Teora from the Italian Unification(1861) an important info to understand how many people lived there in the past.
+Next picture shows the demographic trends in Teora from the Italian Unification(1861).

 It could be useful for you to know that some of the most common surnames in Avellino province are: